sciactive/pulverize/README.md

 Pulverize is a script for rendering video from Blender using multiple processes.

 ## Why is it useful?
-If you have, say, 16 logical processors (like me), Blender's Video Sequence Editor will only use 1 of those when rendering.
+If you have, say, an 8 core processor (like me), Blender's Video Sequence Editor will only use 1 of those when rendering.
 This is a huge waste of computing power, and makes render times intolerably slow.
 This script will render the video in parts, using one process for each part.
-This means renders are **16 times faster** with a machine like mine.
+This means renders are **8 times faster** with a machine like mine.
 You get all the benefits of multithreaded rendering in Blender without Blender VSE actually being multithreaded.

 ## What are the dependencies?
 You will need: